The Challenge

 The Initiative

-The North Carolina Center for Nonprofits has partnered with Greensboro-based National Conference for Community and Justice of the Piedmont Triad (NCCJ) on a multi-year statewide initiative, Walking the Talk: Equity, Diversity, and Inclusion in North Carolina Nonprofits, with the goals to improve the capacity of North Carolina nonprofits to address:
+The North Carolina Center for Nonprofits partnered with Greensboro-based NCCJ (North Carolina for Community Justice on a multi-year statewide initiative, Walking the Talk: Equity, Diversity, and Inclusion in North Carolina Nonprofits, with the goals to improve the capacity of North Carolina nonprofits to address:

 Finding and crafting solutions requires many voices and many organizations working together, one step at a time, in an ongoing, lifelong process.
 Walking the Talk endeavors to create change by educating nonprofit decision-makers on the issues of race equity and implicit bias, accompanied by changes in action, leading to measurable results.
 See accomplishments from the initiative's first year.